top of page

 WHY I WRITE, AND FOR WHOM

-A line crafted with nuance and precision will stop my heart.
+A line crafted with nuance and precision will stop your heart.

 It is other things, too: challenging, frustrating, confronting.